haftado3/parsan_auth/README.md

 ` dotnet run `

-will be executed on `https://localhost:5055` which could be changed from `launchSettings.json`
+API will be executed on `https://localhost:5055` which could be changed from `launchSettings.json`

+# 3 - Run Parsan_Student API

+read more about this at `https://github.com/haftado3/parsan-student`

 # In Case of Certificate Error